dyangcht/weblogic-operator-tutorial/tutorials/install.operator.md

 Make sure before execute operator `helm` install you are in the WebLogic Operator's local Git repository folder.

-    cd /u01/content/weblogic-kubernetes-operator/
+    cd ~/content/weblogic-kubernetes-operator/

 It is good practice to upgrade tiller service on server side before you start using helm.
-So please execute the following command
+So please execute the following command.
+Make sure you are invoking the `helm` command installed inside your `$HOME/bin` directory as there is another `helm` command on the system which is incompatible with the OKE cluster.

-    helm init --upgrade
+    ~/bin/helm init --upgrade

 Use the `helm install` command to install the operator Helm chart.
 As part of this, you must specify a "release" name for their operator.